For thousands of years God’s Word has radically impacted lives, communities and even societies.

 Peter Maiden retired from the role of International Director of Operation Mobilisation in August 2013.
 He now serves as International Director Emeritus.
 His new role gives more time for preaching and teaching which today is his main ministry role.
 He serves Keswick Ministries as minister-at-large.
 Peter enjoys family life with his wife Win, their three grown children and nine grandchildren.

 Steve Brady was born in Liverpool where he was converted in his teens.
-He is married to Brenda and has two children and four grandchildren.
-After a number of pastorates, he is presently Principal of Moorlands College, a trustee of Keswick Ministries, and author of a number of books including Colossians and Galatians in the Keswick Study Guides series, and The Incredible Journey, an Advent book published by BRF.
+After a number of pastorates, he is presently Principal of Moorlands College and author of a number of books including Colossians and Galatians in the Keswick Study Guides series, and The Incredible Journey, an Advent book published by BRF.
 A keen sportsman, he hates gardening and still has an irrational attachment to Everton Football Club!

 Steve Midgley is the Senior Minister at Christ Church Cambridge and the Executive Director of Biblical Counselling UK.
 Steve’s interest in biblical counselling developed through taking the courses provided by CCEF (The Christian Counselling and Educational Foundation) and he is now a Visiting Lecturer in biblical counselling at Oak Hill College as well as a Board Member of CCEF.
 Before beginning full time church ministry 20 years ago, Steve trained as a psychiatrist.